mediachain/mediachain/rfc/mediachain-rfc-4.md

 ### Statement Publication

-In order to propagate statements in the network and synchronize its local store, a peer needs to discover other peers with publishing permissions in relevant namespaces.
-Directory servers facilitate this
-interaction: every peer who stays online registers with a directory server for its namespaces.
+In order to propagate statements in the network and synchronize its local store, a peer needs to discover other peers publishing in relevant namespaces.
+Directory servers facilitate this interaction: every peer who stays online registers with a directory server for its namespaces.
 Thus, a peer just coming online can obtain a list of peers who are interested in its buffered statements and can be polled to provide new statements.

 A publishing peer who intends to stay online can further proceed to register with the directory.
 This makes it discoverable by other peers